-The mindset we talk about here is more than moving into one state of mind, e.g. entrepreneurial, so that we start seeing opportunities, or global, so that we move out of our boundaries and think bigger.
+The mindset we talk about here is more than moving into one state of mind.
 We talk about mindset change in terms of transforming the approach to the way owner managers organise their business, starting with themselves but gradually involving their employees and expanding the whole transformation to the organisational level to create high performing work systems ((HPWS) Martinez-del-Rio, Pingshu and Guthrie, 2022).
+In our framework, mindset transformation is about the vision for what the organisation expects to create value for and the kind of culture the organisation can thrive on.
+Therefore, changing mindsets does not only concern the owner-managers in building new instincts and to adopt new behaviours, (as is commonly discussed under the concepts of an entrepreneurial mindset (Kuratko et al., 2021), entrepreneurial orientation (Wiklund, 1999; Wiklund and Shepherd, 2005), entrepreneurial style), but also the management teams and even employees.
+It relies on the creation of strong leadership effects and culture within the organisation.
+It is about changing the individuals' (i.e. everyone involved in the firm) perceptions and attitudes towards how the business is managed, how well the business can perform, what level of growth the business aspires to achieve and their role and responsibility to achieve it all.
+The latter brings in the inclusivity of the employees and helps create an organisational culture in which employees feel motivated and engaged.
+Staff who are involved and developed become more willing to build innovation, efficiency and productivity within the firm.
+This all requires a change in approach to human resource management.
+As Harney et al. (2022) argue, the resource-constrained and hierarchically contracted nature of SMEs mean that the impact of HRM is all the more telling.
+SMEs offer a perfect platform to work with contextual issues, and their resource poverty and labour-intensive nature mean that they have a greater reliance on the effort, engagement, and the discretion of employees.
+Our research found the lack of qualified personnel as a pronounced barrier to achieving high productivity and growth even in HGFs (Coad, Pellegrino and Savona, 2015).
+Since this is an issue deriving from the rigidity of UK labour markets, the partial solution is for SMEs to assume an important role in creating their very own qualified personnel by investing in their human resource management with the right mindset.

-As Harney et al. (2022) argue, the resource constrained and hierarchically contracted nature of SMEs mean that the impact of HRM is all the more telling.
-SMEs offer a perfect platform to work with contextual issues, and their resource poverty and labour-intensive nature mean that they have a greater reliance on the effort, engagement and discretion of employees.
-Argyris (2004), whose seminal work on organisational learning changed perspectives and deepened our understanding of experiential learning, argues that some organisations suffer from an underground culture of covering things up to protect the existing system of doing things.
+In terms of the relationship between mindset and organisational culture, Argyris (2004), whose seminal work on organisational learning changed perspectives and deepened our understanding of experiential learning, argues that some organisations suffer from an underground culture of covering things up to protect the existing system of doing things.
 This kind of defensive reasoning mindset setbacks progress and an open-minded approach to new ideas, new ways of doing things and new learning.
-Argyris (2004) shows how the lack of a productive reasoning mindset brought the end of big corporations such as Enron and Arthur Andersen, which were previously awarded year after year with good management practice, with scandals and high-profile bankruptcies due to their below-ground management rather than above-ground.
+Argyris (2004) shows how the lack of a productive reasoning mindset brought the end of big corporations such as Enron and Arthur Andersen; previously awarded year after year for good management practice but ending up with scandals and high-profile bankruptcies due to their below-ground management rather than above-ground.